doubleloop-io/effect-mongodb/.changeset/warm-crabs-flash.md

 ---
-"@doubleloop-io/effect-mongodb": patch
+"effect-mongodb": patch
 ---

 Setup for first release

 - Add some documentation for contributing and releasing
-- Basic functionalities in `@doubleloop-io/effect-mongodb`
+- Basic functionalities in `effect-mongodb`